tarwn/lessthandot-hugo/blogs/content/posts/2011-06-02-my-high-standards-for-software.md

   <img src="http://tiernok.com/LTDBlog/rant.png" alt="Ranting Guy" style="height: 75px; " />
 </div>

-Follow me on twitter for a few weeks and you will inevitably see comments reflecting my &#8216;high standards', generally in the form of frustration when something falls short.
+Follow me on twitter for a few weeks and you will inevitably see comments reflecting my 'high standards', generally in the form of frustration when something falls short.
 As a technical user I have little patience with software that is difficult to use, communicates poorly, or leaves my systems in an unstable state.
 Driving this frustration is the fact that we have been discussing these issues since well before I joined the field, yet I am still being sold software that doesn't meet even basic standards of usability and safety.

 _Note: this has been sitting the queue for several months.
 It's not the product of a single instance of bad software, but rather the culmination of a long line of barely usable applications that had a questionable ability to tell me if they were actually working or not._